GiverofMemory/NatureVault/README.md

 ## Instructions

-FOR OFFLINE USE:
+### FOR OFFLINE USE:

-#Download and unzip folder.
+* Download and unzip folder.

-#Navigate to wiki->local and rename the config.php to onlineconfig.php and rename the one with a long name to config.php.
+* Navigate to wiki->local and rename the config.php to onlineconfig.php and rename the one with a long name to config.php.

-#Navigate to wiki->cookbook and unzip the Server.zip file.
+* Navigate to wiki->cookbook and unzip the Server.zip file.

-#Inside the Server folder double click pmwikiserv.bat
+* Inside the Server folder double click pmwikiserv.bat.
+A black command window will open, you must leave it open while using the wiki.

-#Open your browser and go to http://localhost/wiki/pmwiki.php
+* Open your browser and go to http://localhost/wiki/pmwiki.php

-*for more info see https://www.pmwiki.org/wiki/Cookbook/Standalone
+for more info see https://www.pmwiki.org/wiki/Cookbook/Standalone

-FOR NORMAL ONLINE HOSTING:
+### FOR NORMAL ONLINE HOSTING:

 * Download this and place these files and folders into the "htdocs" or "public" folder of your server.
   * I like to use [SSH](https://www.chiark.greenend.org.uk/~sgtatham/putty/) if I am not personally hosting it, then when you are in the hosting directory (usually 'public') run (don't forget the period after):`git clone https://github.com/GiverofMemory/NatureVault.git .`